rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 much smaller than simply running the computation again.
 Valiant creates the concept of IVC and argues that it can be used to achieve the above goal.

 Recently, IVC has seen renewed interest with cryptocurrencies, as this concept lends itself well to the structure of blockchains.
 It allows a blockchain node to omit all previous transaction history in favour of only a single state, for example, containing all current account balances.
-This is commonly called a _succinct blockchain_..
+Each state-transition, where transactions are processed, can then be verified with a SNARK.
+This is commonly called a _succinct blockchain_.

 In order to achieve IVC, you need a function $F(x) \in S \to S$ along with some initial state $s_0 \in S$.
 Then you can call $F(x)$ $n$ times